the-turing-way/the-turing-way/book/website/community-handbook/local-build.md

 ### Create a Virtual Environment

-Navigate into the cloned repository folder using the command `cd the-turing-way`, where the `cd` command means `change directory`.
+Navigate into the repository using the command `cd the-turing-way`; the `cd` command means change directory.
-Create a virtual environment
+Create a virtual environment using Python,

 ```console
 $ python3 -m venv ./venv
 ```

-Active the virtual environment
+Next, active the virtual environment

 ```console
 $ source ./venv/bin/activate
 ```

-Your prompt may now start with `(venv)` (?).
+Your prompt may now start with `(venv)`, for example `(venv) user@host$`.
-Using the virtual environment means we can install _The Turing Way's_ dependencies without interfering with any other software.
+Using the virtual environment means we can install _The Turing Way's_ dependencies without interfering with other packages or libraries you might be using.
+That will be explained in more depth in [a later section](#why-we-recommend-using-a-virtual-environment).

 ### Install the Dependencies